 Test results may show that you have less than optimal levels of certain B vitamins, but can’t necessarily tell you whether it’s because of a lack in your diet or an inability to properly absorb the vitamin.
 However, they do give your health care provider a place to start when determining the best plan forward to treat the deficiency and underlying cause.

 Sources of B Vitamins

-Now that you know how important getting enough B vitamins are to your health, where can you find them?
+Now that you know how important getting enough B vitamins is to your health, where can you find them?
 Fortunately, there are many sources of B vitamins in whole foods that you may already enjoy — or can easily incorporate into your diet.

 B Vitamin Food Sources

 You can find most B vitamins in animal products, like meat, fish, eggs, and dairy.
 But some of the best sources are plant-based and include whole grains, legumes, seeds, nuts, leafy greens, fortified foods, bananas, mushrooms, avocado, potatoes, sweet potatoes, and broccoli.

 More specifically, below are some of the best places to find each of the 8 B-complex vitamins from plant-based foods:

 - Vitamin B-1: beans, peas, lentils, and sunflower seeds.